MicroEJ/docs/MWT/architecture.rst

 Events generated in the hardware (touch, buttons, etc.) are sent to the event dispatcher of the desktop.
 It is then responsible of sending the event to one or several widgets of the hierarchy.
 A widget receives the event through its `handleEvent(int)` method.
 This method returns a boolean that indicates whether or not the event has been consumed by the widget or not.

-Disabled widgets cannot receive events and widget are disabled by default.
+Widgets are disabled by default and don't receive the events.

 Pointer Event Dispatcher
 ~~~~~~~~~~~~~~~~~~~~~~~~~